Ramish-Amir/invonix/TAG_FEATURE_README.md

   - Measurement list displays tag badges
 - **Tag Modification**: Users can change or remove tags from existing measurements

+### Measurement Pinning

+- **Hover Labels**: Measurement values and tags are displayed when hovering over measurement lines
+- **Click to Pin**: Click on any measurement line to pin its label permanently
+- **Visual Indicators**: Pinned measurements have thicker lines and higher opacity
+- **Pin Management**: Use the pin/unpin button in labels or the "Clear All Pins" button in the control menu
+- **Persistent Display**: Pinned labels remain visible even when not hovering

 ### Tag Selection

 - **Active Tag Display**: The currently selected tag is highlighted in the tag selector